-In the beginning it was very hard because I was working full time at the law firm.
+In the beginning, it was very hard because I was working full time at the law firm.
 I worked until 5 and when I got home I started working on the illustrations.
-I got used to sleeping three or four hours a night.
-A lot of illustrators don’t want to do educational because it’s very hectic.
+I got used to sleeping for three or four hours a night.
+A lot of illustrators don’t want to do education because it’s very hectic.
 But I learned to draw faster and to trust in my ability to push and work hard.
-At the end this gave me the change to become a full-time illustrator.
+At the end, this gave me the chance to become a full-time illustrator.

 Can you talk about the transition you’ve made in the last couple of years from doing pencil sketches and some airbrushing to experimenting with watercolor and digital paint programs?
 Which mediums have served you the best and do you prefer?
 How do you teach yourself to use these new art techniques and tools?

-Watercolor was hard in the beginning because I wasn’t use to it.
+Watercolor was hard in the beginning because I didn’t use to it.

 It was messy.
 My colors didn’t come out right and they looked muddy.
 The paint ran over my lines and I was feeling like crying.

 But I took out some library books and learned the tricks and tips working with watercolor and now it’s the medium I prefer above the others.
 I got Corel Painter and I played around with it.
-With my first brief with Macmillan Education I used Corel Painterbecause I didn’t have time to wait for paint to dry and it was easier to make changes they needed.
+With my first brief with Macmillan Education, I used Corel Painter because I didn’t have time to wait for the paint to dry and it was easier to make changes they needed.